Washington Huskies rally for 85-83 overtime victory over Colorado

 Freshman Markelle Fultz scores career-high 37 points as the Huskies rally from a 17-point deficit and then edge the Buffaloes in overtime.

-A day after Lorenzo Romar chastised the Washington men’s basketball team and was critical of his coaching in the final minutes of defeats in which they faded down the stretch, the Huskies made all the right moves at the end on Wednesday.
+A day after Lorenzo Romar chastised the Washington men’s basketball team and was critical of his coaching for fading in the final minutes of defeats, the Huskies made all the right moves at the end Wednesday night.

-Washington overcame a 17-point deficit in the second half and pushed Colorado into overtime where Markelle Fultz took over and delivered an 85-83 overtime victory with virtuoso performance.
+They overcame a horrific three-point shooting performance in the first half and a 17-point second-half deficit to push Colorado to an extra period, where Markelle Fultz took over and delivered an 85-83 overtime victory.

-Fultz finished with a career-high 37 points, eight assists and five rebounds.
+The Huskies’ freshman star finished with a career-high 37 points, eight assists and five rebounds.
 He converted 13 of 24 field goals and 11 of 15 free throws.

 Saturday